<nav class="navbar" id="navbar">

 If you step back and look at this list as a whole, a clear theme emerges: real assets, real cash flow, real dividends.
 These 36 companies mine metals, pump oil, move cargo across oceans, transport gas through pipelines and lend capital to businesses.
 None of them rely on hype, narrative or future promises.
 They generate income today.

 The macro backdrop supports this approach more than ever.
 Inflation is persistent, interest rates remain elevated, and geopolitical risk has become a permanent feature of markets.
+We may also be in the early stages of a commodity supercycle driven by the energy transition and underinvestment.
 In that environment, companies that produce essential commodities and generate free cash flow have a structural advantage over growth-at-any-price stocks.
 The average yield across this watchlist is approximately 7–8%, which means a $100,000 allocation could generate $7,000–$8,000 in annual passive income before any capital appreciation.

 This is not a recommendation to buy all 36 at once.
 It is a menu — a reference list of names I have personally researched and would be comfortable adding to at current prices.
 Some are core holdings, some are speculative, and some are only appropriate for investors with a high risk tolerance.
 Do your own due diligence, size positions according to your risk profile, and remember that diversification across sectors and geographies is your best defense against any single position going wrong.